alexandrastna/AI-for-ESG/README.md

 ---

-## Thesis 7.2 : Process output files returned by OpenAI
+## Phase 7.2 : Process output files returned by OpenAI

 - Parse the 4 `.jsonl` output files returned by OpenAI.
 - Map each sentiment label (`positive`, `neutral`, `negative`) back to the original DataFrame using the `custom_id`.